jacktoncelli/sudoku/README.md

 # sudoku
-An AI to solve sudoku puzzles
+An AI using an inference loop to solve sudoku puzzles

 ----------------